aws-samples/amazon-rekognition-engagement-meter/README.md

 The Engagement Meter is a web app that calculates and shows engagement levels of an audience participating in a meeting by connecting to a webcam.
 It also includes the capability of recognizing the attendants by associating their faces with previously created user profiles.

-This repo could be a useful playground to learn about Amazon Rekognition and other AWS services.

 ### Usage